superfly/docs/reference/postgres.html.md

 When you attach an app to Postgres, a number of things happen:

 * A database and user are created in the Postgres App.
-If the attached app in named "myapp", both the database and the user are named "myapp" too.
+If the attached app is named "myapp", both the database and the user are named "myapp" too.
 * The user is allocated a generated password.

 When the Attached app starts it will find an environment variable `DATABASE_URL` set to a Postgres connection URI with the username, password, host, port and dbname filled in.